 Attendance during regularly scheduled class sessions is a key component to academic success.
 Missing regular class sessions may result in course failure, delay the graduation date, or ultimately result in termination from the program.
-Any student who fails to attend any coursework within a two-week consecutive period may be dropped from the program.

 Course Repeats

 Students must repeat all required courses in which a satisfactory grade is not earned.
 When a student repeats a course, it may be charged at the per-credit rate, and the student will be responsible for paying the cost of the retaken course.
 At the end of a retaken course, the new grade replaces the original grade in computing the student's cumulative grade average.
 Credit for a repeated course is considered only one time in the determination of satisfactory progress and as credit toward graduation requirements.
 Students who repeat a course may be charged for such repeats.